 A PROPER CUP OF TEA

-As a certified Tea Sommelier, I’ve learned that when it comes to making a proper cup of tea, it’s all in the details.
+As a certified Tea Sommelier, I’ve learned that it’s all in the details when it comes to making a proper cup of tea.

-Of course, you can just boil some water and grab a tea bag, but if you want to elevate the experience there are a few extra steps you can take.
+Of course, you can boil some water and grab a tea bag, but you can take a few extra steps if you want to elevate the experience.

 FIVE TIPS TO MAKING A PROPER CUP